nesun3/ci-cd-sap-cloud-integration/README.md

 Designed with ease-of-use in mind, making it simple and straightforward to begin without the need for any additional external tools or specialized knowledge.
 It is designed entirely around the core building blocks and artifacts of SAP Cloud Integration, without even relying on native Git, a prerequisite for most CI/CD and DevOps tools.

-A write-up about this project can be found here: [Demystifying CI/CD Pipelines for SAP Cloud Integration Projects](https://blogs.sap.com/2023/10/20/demystifying-ci-cd-pipelines-for-sap-cloud-integration-projects/)
+A write-up about this project can be found here: [Demystifying CI/CD Pipelines for SAP Cloud Integration Projects](https://blogs.sap.com/2023/10/20/demystifying-ci-cd-pipelines-for-sap-cloud-integration-projects/).

+## Solution Diagrams
 ![General architecture](https://github.com/nesun3/ci-cd-sap-cloud-integration/blob/main/docs/images/General%20architecture.png)

 ## Requirements
 You will need a SAP Cloud Integration tenant to consume, test and enhance this integrationartifacts.